outboardphp/wake/README.md

 ### Planned features
 - Event/listener ordering (priority, before/after)
-- Consider dispatcher mechanism for error tracking/debugging
+- Consider dispatcher behavior for error tracking/debugging listeners; maybe put ones that typehint stdClass or Exception at the highest priority?
 - Support async event processing via ListenerProviders that interface with MQs/DBs

 ### Future inspiration to be taken from: